 Vice-president, Triplet Records

-Paul Novotny is an acclaimed Canadian bassist, composer, and producer who possesses an MA from York University with study in the Faculty of Music, School of Arts, Media, Performance and Design (AMPD) and the Shulich School of Business.
-His graduate thesis, HUMANASONICS researched anthropological human universals as inspiration for music composition, resulting in a twenty minute, IV Movement Suite for Jazz Orchestra titled Humanasonics.
-This work is in production for future release.
+Paul Novotny is an acclaimed Canadian bassist, composer, and producer who possesses an MA from York University.
+His interdisciplinary study was in the Faculty of Music, School of Arts, Media, Performance and Design (AMPD) and the Shulich School of Business.
+Paul's graduate thesis, HUMANASONICS researched anthropological human universals as the inspiration for music composition, resulting in a twenty minute, IV Movement Suite for Jazz Orchestra.
+This work is in production for future release on Triplet records.

 Paul lives in Toronto, Ontario and has a rich history working with some of the finest names in Canadian music and media.
 His repertoire as a producer, musician, and composer includes a number of Juno-nominated and winning albums.
 Paul is also an Apple approved Mastered for iTunes (MFiT) mastering engineer, as well as a TV-FILM re-mix engineer, with product endorsement from Universal Audio and HHB Canada.
 In 2015 Paul’s sound mix for Cleo Tellier’s documentary film, The Silence, won Best Shorts “Award of Merit” for overall impact of sound.

 Throughout his career, Paul has had the pleasure of performing with jazz icons, including Cedar Walton, Geoff Keezer, Junior Mance, Kenny Wheeler, Lynne Arrial, Moncef Genoud, Richard Wyands, Molly Johnson, Holly Cole, Jackie Richardson, Susannah McCorkle, Trudy Desmond, Don Friedman, John Campbell, Scott Hamilton, Spanky Davis, and Gus Johnson.
 Paul is the bassist in Mike Malone's "Writers Jazz Orchestra."